This post is about Appian Way, also known as Via Appia Antica, and the various historical sites and ruins you can see along this ancient road.

 As you travel down Appian Way, chances are that you’ll notice a few signs directing you to notable locations.

-Some of the first signs you’ll see will point you in the direction of these catacombs where several martyrs, pontiffs, and Christians were buried.
+Some of the first signs you’ll see will point you in the direction of these catacombs where several martyrs, early popes and early Christians were buried.

 Although it’s not free to enter, tickets are pretty affordable and they are open on almost every day except Wednesday.

 If you're interested in seeing or learning more about this site, consider taking a tour of the Catacombs of Saint Callixtus.

 This is the next big cemetery on Via Appia and it is notable for being the only Christian burial site that has always been accessible.

 Named after one of the three martyrs who is thought to be inside, the Catacombs of St. Sebastian are a popular destination for both the faithful and tourists.